matthewkohn/food-court-delivery/README.md

 # _Foodcourt Delivery_ <a id="top"></a>

 ## __Description__
-"Foodcourt Delivery" allows the user to create an account and login with an authenticated password.
+"Foodcourt Delivery" allows the user to explore multiple fictional food menus and order items from any of them.
+You'll have access to a cart, and the ability to create new items in each menu.
+Access to these menus is granted with creation of an account, with login and an authenticated password.

-Once logged in, the user may order food from a wide variety of menus.

 _I created this full stack app to demonstrate my proficiency in Rails and React for my Phase 4 project at Flatiron School._